umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/AjaxForms/index.md

 ## Antiforgery Protection

-When posting forms in the traditional way, via a full page post back, unless specifically disabled in configuration an anti-forgery token is generated and validated.
+When posting forms in the traditional way, via a full page post back, an anti-forgery token is generated and validated.
 This provides protection against cross-site request forgery (CSRF) attacks.

 The same protection is available for forms submitted via AJAX techniques.